akinomyoga/ble.sh/README.md

 - Syntax highlighting of command lines (as in `fish` shell)
 - Syntax-aware completion

-This script supports `bash` with the versions, 3.0 or larger.
+This script supports `bash` with the version 3.0 or later.

-Currently, only the `UTF-8` encoding is supported for non-ASCII characters.
+Currently, only `UTF-8` encoding is supported for non-ASCII characters.

 This script is available under the **BSD License** (3-clause BSD license).